Quantum Learning Theory Beyond Batch Binary Classification: Classical Online Learning

-Therefore, the learner's total loss\footnote{\textbf{Notation:} We use $\vech$ to denote the sequence of hypotheses $h_t$ that the learner uses for $t = 1,\ldots,T$.
-And, $\vech_A$ to explicitly denote that the sequence of hypotheses comes from algorithm $A$.} is given by,
+where we use $\vech := (h_1,\ldots,h_T)$ to denote the sequence of hypotheses that the learner uses, and $\vecx := (x_1,\ldots,x_T)$ to denote the sequence of instances that the adversary provides.
+The subscript $\mathbb{I}$ (in $\lossf_\mathbb{I}$) indicates that this is the input-based indicator (0-1) loss function\footnote{This is distinct from the probabilistic loss function $\lossf_P$ that we will encounter later in Section~\ref{model:classical-adversary-provides-a-distribution}.}.